-Closely related to stories are narratives.
-(This is not the place to enter discussions about the difference between story and narrative: for some, the crucial difference is that, whereas the story is closed - it already has a beginning, middle and end - the narrative is still unfolding and open to participation; for others, the main distinction is that the narrative consists of a system of stories or multiple stories.)
-To explore further the power of narratives and story-telling as a tool to improve understanding of human relationships with ecosystems, UNESCO and the University of Versailles, supported by the French Ministry of Environment, held a series of international workshops (in Abu Dhabi, Brazil, France and South Korea) on 'Narratives of Change' in 2012.
-Central concerns of this workshop series (part of the Rio Forum on Science, Technology and Innovation for Sustainable Development) were how particular narratives reflect particular conceptualizations of the human-environment relationship, and how narrative/story-telling express the experience of environmental change (UNESCO, 2012).11
+14 This report is not the place to enter discussions about the difference between story and narrative.
+For some, the crucial difference is that, whereas the story is closed - it already has a beginning, middle and end - the

+University of Versailles, supported by the French Ministry of Environment, held a series of international workshops (in Abu Dhabi, Brazil, France and South Korea) on 'Narratives of Change' in 2012.
+Central concerns of this workshop series (part of the Rio Forum on Science, Technology and Innovation for Sustainable Development) were how particular narratives reflect particular conceptualizations of the human-environment relationship, and how narrative/story-telling express the experience of environmental change (UNESCO, 2012).
+15